-- UNFCCC COP 26: Lobby all delegates to ensure that parties commit to significant increases in ambition with regard to Nationally Determined Contributions, in order to limit warming to 1.5°C and to ensure that National Adaptation Plans (NAPs) better account for climate- ocean interlinkages, highlighting the role of coral reefs as nature-based solutions for climate adaptation and resilience. - CBD COP 15: Ensure that the CBD Post-2020 Global Biodiversity Framework prioritises positive outcomes for nature and people by adopting robust science-based goals and targets with consistent, accessible, meaningful and ecosystem-specific indicators, relevant to coral reef ecosystems, that allow governments and other stakeholders to measure progress towards these goals and targets in a standardised way.
+- UNFCCC COP26: Lobby all delegates to ensure that parties commit to significant increases in ambition with regard to Nationally Determined Contributions, in order to limit warming to 1.5°C and to ensure that National Adaptation Plans (NAPs) better account for climate-ocean interlinkages, and highlighting the role of coral reefs as nature-based solutions for climate adaptation and resilience. - CBD COP15: Ensure that the CBD Post-2020 Global Biodiversity Framework prioritises positive outcomes for nature and people by adopting robust science-based goals and targets with consistent, accessible, meaningful, and ecosystem-specific indicators, relevant to coral reef ecosystems, that allow governments and other stakeholders to measure progress towards these goals and targets in a standardised way.

-- Establish and implement global enabling mechanisms (e.g., the Global Fund for Coral Reefs) to ensure implementation of the commitments made at COP26 and COP15. - 5th United Nations Environment Assembly (UNEA 5): Urge Member States to agree on and enable a suitable framework for policy implementation to protect and restore coral reefs. - Build on previous efforts of informal governance structures to emphasise the coral reefs in the context of the climate -biodiversity-development nexus, for example under the 2020 Saudi Presidency for the G20, and for the UK (2021) and German (2022) Presidency of G7 to build on efforts by the French Presidency in 2019.
+- Establish and implement global enabling mechanisms (e.g., the Global Fund for Coral Reefs) to ensure implementation of the commitments made at COP26 and COP15. - 5th United Nations Environment Assembly (UNEA 5): Urge Member States to agree on and enable a suitable framework for policy implementation to protect and restore coral reefs. - Build on previous efforts of informal governance structures to emphasise coral reefs in the context of the climatebiodiversity-development nexus, such as the efforts under the 2019 French Presidency of the G7 and the 2020 Saudi Presidency of the G20.

-Non-Party stakeholders also have a key part to play in achieving this ask: there is a window of opportunity from now until the COPs of the CBD and UNFCCC later this year to lobby and inform national delegations of the plight facing coral reefs, and to take up the recommendations outlined in this document as a contribution to the CBD and UNFCCC negotiations.
+Stakeholders that are not parties to the international conventions mentioned above also have a key part to play in achieving this Ask: there is a window of opportunity from now until the COPs of the CBD and UNFCCC later this year to lobby and inform national delegations of the plight facing coral reefs, and to take up the recommendations outlined in this document as a contribution to the CBD and UNFCCC negotiations.